 Set up a Hyper-V Virtual Switch using a NAT Network

-A couple of months ago I wrote a blog post about how you can create a new Hyper-V NAT Switch.
-Now this worked fine in some early Windows 10 builds, but Microsoft removed the parameter for the NAT Switch in some Windows 10 Insider builds.
+A couple of months ago, I wrote a blog post about how you can create a new Hyper-V NAT Switch.
+Now, this worked fine in some early Windows 10 builds, but Microsoft removed the parameter for the NAT Switch in some Windows 10 Insider builds.
 You can find more about the Hyper-V Virtual Switches on Microsoft Docs.
+In the latest versions in the Windows 10 client operating system, Microsoft already includes a “Default Virtual Switch”, which allows you to use Hyper-V NAT Networking, without doing any configuration changes.

 - Windows 10 and Windows Server 2016 build 14295 or later